 Green Tea Powder

-Studies from India prove that catechins present in green tea can help with weight loss (2).
-One study shows that those who drank green tea daily lost almost 7.3 pounds (3.3 kilograms) more than their counterparts, even though both groups followed calorie-restricted diets (7).
+Studies from India prove that catechins present in green tea could help with weight loss (2).
+One study shows that those who drank green tea daily lost almost 7.3 pounds (3.3 kilograms) more than their counterparts after 12 weeks, even though both groups followed calorie-restricted diets (7).

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.